Biology grade -9 (New Course)

 i.
 Indefinite number of genetically identical plants can be produced in a short time

 iii.
-Disease resistant plants can be growth by tissue culture technique.
+Disease resistant plants can be growth by tissue culture

 i.
-It is a tedious (boring)process which should be done in sterile condition.
+It is a tedious (boring)process which should be done in sterile

 ii.
 It is expensive method of vegetative propagation.